AtlanticR/DFOfieldnotes/README.md

-This packages supports the creation of the DFO Fieldnotes publication in Maritimes region.
+This package supports the creation of the DFO Fieldnotes publication in Maritimes region.

 See instructions in data/vignette.R on pre-requisite steps for running a Fieldnotes report.